wp-plugins/dreamobjects/readme.txt

 == Frequently asked questions ==

+= General Questions =

-= What does it do? =
+<strong>What does it do?</strong>

-DreamObjects connects your WordPress site to your DreamObjects cloud storage, allowing you to upload files directly to your cloud, or automatically store backups.
+DreamObjects Connection connects your WordPress site to your DreamObjects cloud storage, allowing you to upload files directly to your cloud, or automatically store backups.

+<strong>Do you work for DreamHost?</strong>

+Yes, but this isn't an official DreamHost plugin at this time.
+It just works.

-= Do I have to use DreamHost? =
+<strong>Do I have to host my  DreamHost?</strong>

 Yes and no. You have to use Dream<em>Objects</em>, which belongs to Dream<em>Host</em>.
-This plugin was built on and specifically for DreamHost servers, so there's no assurance it'll work on other hosts.
+This plugin was built on and specifically for DreamHost servers, so I can give you no assurance it'll work on other hosts.

-= Can I use this on a Windows Server? =
+<strong>Can I use this on a Windows Server?</strong>

 You can try, and let me know how it goes.
 I built this for DreamHost, so it has only been tested on Linux boxes.

+<strong>Can I use this on Multisite?</strong>

+Not at this time.
+Backups for Multisite are a little messier, and I'm not sure how I want to handle that yet.

+<strong>How big a site can this back up?</strong>

+I don't know.
+Presumably as large as your server memory can handle, which I know is a terrible answer.
+Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
+The code itself can handle any size, but once you hit a few hundred megs, you may run into problems.

+<strong>Where's the Database in the zip?</strong>

+I admit, it's in a weird spot: /wp-content/upgrade/dreamobject-db-backup.sql

+Why there?
+Security.
+It's a safer spot, though safest would be a non-web-accessible folder.
+Maybe in the future.

+= Using the Plugin =

-= How often can I schedule backups? =
+<strong>How often can I schedule backups?</strong>

 You can schedule them daily, weekly, or monthly.

-= Can I force a backup to run now? =
+<strong>Can I force a backup to run now?</strong>

 Yep!
 It actually sets it to run in 60 seconds, but works out the same.

-= How long does it keep backups for? =
+<strong>How long does it keep backups for?</strong>

 Since you get charged on space used for DreamObjects, the default is to retain the last 15 backups.
 If you need more, you can save up to 90 backups, however that's rarely needed.

-= Can I keep them forever? =
+<strong>Can I keep them forever?</strong>

 If you chose 'all' then yes, however this is not recommended.
 DreamObjects (like most S3/cloud platforms) charges you based on space and bandwidth, so if you have a large amount of files stored, you will be charged more money.

-= Who can upload files? =
+<strong>Who can upload files?</strong>

 Anyone who can upload media can upload files, so this generally covers Authors and up.
 Only the Administrators can set the upload bucket, however.

-= How do I use the CLI? =
+<strong>How do I use the CLI?</strong>
 If you have <a href="https://github.com/wp-cli/wp-cli#what-is-wp-cli">wp-cli</a> installed on your server (which DreamHost servers do), you can use the following commands:

 <pre>wp dreamobjects backup</pre>

-= Where's the Database in the zip? =

-I admit, it's in a weird spot: /wp-content/upgrade/dreamobject-db-backup.sql

-Why there?
-Security.
-It's a safer spot, though safest would be a non-web-accessible folder.
-Maybe in the future.

-= What's this S3 error? =
+= Errors =

-The following error means your keys aren't correct, and the connection to DreamObjects is failing.
-Make sure the keys have access to that bucket.
+<strong>What's this <code>S3::listBuckets()</code> error?</strong>

+Any time you see an error like this, it means the plugin can't talk to your DreamObjects buckets:
 <code>
 "warning: S3::listBuckets(): [403]
 Unexpected HTTP status in /wp-content/plugins/dreamobjects/lib/S3.php on line 249"
 </code>

-= Do you work for DreamHost? =

-Yes, but this isn't an official DreamHost plugin at this time.
-It just works.
+Reasons why include the key/secretkey pair aren't actually setup correctly, the bucket was deleted after adding it to the plugin, or your DreamObjects account is disabled.
+Double check that your keys are correct and the bucket exists.

+<strong>The automated backup is set to run at 3am but it didn't run till 8am!</strong>

+That's actually not an error.
+WordPress kicks off cron jobs when someone visits your site, so if no one visted the site from 3am to 8am, then the job to backup wouldn't run until then.

 == Screenshots ==
 1. DreamObjects Private Key